Cold Weather Photography: 5 Tips to Use NOW

 Knowing the weather before you go out can be the difference between a good and great day.
 It also is a major safety precaution as well as a time and money saver.
 Who wants to drive 3 hours to a location where a dramatic landscape is going to impossible to be reach because of day of conditions.

 The cold is unforgiving.
 Make your time in the field more valuable and safe, with the right equipment.
-A solid jacket, beanie and boots are critical and are an integral part of any cold weather photographers checklist.
+Some of the non negotiables are:

 Cold weather zaps the juice out of your batteries.
 Imagine getting to a location with the Northern Lights dancing and your battery reads zero.
 No bueno.
 Bring multiple batteries and keep them in a warm place (close and secure to your body) to prevent them from discharging.